RodrigoPAml/TasksAPI/README.md

 ## Integration tests

-Integration tests are performed using a test SQL Server with fixed data at the infrastructure, application, and API levels
+In our project, integration tests are performed using a test SQL Server with fixed data at the infrastructure, application, and API layers.

 ### Infrastructure
 ![image](https://github.com/user-attachments/assets/6b301d58-06d8-4dc4-b48e-c868f35b28ae)
 ### Application